 Note: A maximum of nine credits successfully earned with the degree program may be used toward the certificate program.

 Dr. Kristina Lu is Director for this certificate.
 Dr. Lu can be contacted at kguo@hawaii.edu or at (808) 689-2361.
-See program requirements on pages 121-122.

 CERTIFICATE IN LONG TERM CARE (LTC)